Louis Crato, Count of Nassau-Saarbrücken: Early life

+Career

 On his father's death in 1677, he inherited the counties of Saarbrücken and Saarwerden.
-He could not take up the administration of his territories, because they were occupied by the French.
-It was probably the search for adventure and the lack of opportunities that led him to enter the French service.
-He reached the rank of lieutenant general there.
+Due to his young age, his mother initially took over the state.
+In 1680 they were forced to recognize the supremacy of the French King Louis XIV and to swear an oath of fealty to him.
+Saarbrücken and Saar Werden were incorporated into the French kingdom as part of Louis XIV's so-called reunion policy and, shortly afterwards, became part of the Province de la Sarre, founded in c.
+1684.
+Nevertheless, the old German rulers still retained a certain degree of political influence.

+Likely due to the lack of opportunities, he entered the French army as a captain in 1682, but left in 1684 after his regiment was disbanded.
+After being declared of age in 1685, he briefly joined the army of William III of Orange, however, the French king ended it by threatening to confiscate his share of the revenues of his counties.
+As a result, Crato rejoined the French army.
+While he was in the military, his mother continued in the administration of his sovereignty.
+He soon acquired his own cavalry regiment, first the Nassau Regiment (previously called Dumont), then the Royal German Cavalry Regiment, and after a few years achieved Lieutenant-General.

 During his career, he was distinguished by bravery, coolness and military acumen.
-He took part in the siege and capture of Luxembourg in 1684.
+He took part in the siege of Luxembourg in 1684.
 During the Nine Years' War he served in the Netherlands Company at the Battle of Fleurus (1690) (severely wounded), the siege of Namur, the Battle of Steenkerke (1692), and the Battle of Neerwinden (1693).
 The French King rewarded this short spell with the Dutch army by seizing his lands.
 After the Treaty of Ryswick in 1697, his lands were returned to him and he became Regent.
 During the War of the Spanish Succession he only served in an advisory role.

 He was considered a good ruler, as he could keep his country out of further wars.
 He organized the administration of justice and the state finances.
 He showed benevolence and reorganized the school system.

-He was succeeded in government by his brother Charles Louis.

-Marriage and issue
+Personal life

 On 25 April 1699 he married Countess Philippine Henriette of Hohenlohe-Langenburg (1679–1751), daughter of Count Henry Frederick of Hohenlohe-Langenburg.
 They had the following children: